CommandersAct/Android/TCSDK/README.md

 </pre></div>

+<h2 id="background-mode">Background Mode</h2>
+<p>While the application is goind to background, the SDK sends all data that was already queued then stops.
+This is in order to preserve battery life and not use carrier data when not required.</p>
+<p>But some applications need to be able to continue sending data because they have real background activities.
+For example listening to music.</p>
+<p>For those cases, we added a way to bypass the way to SDK usually react to background.
+Please call:</p>
+<div class="codehilite"><pre><span></span><span class="n">TC</span><span class="o">.</span><span class="na">enableRunningInBackground</span><span class="o">();</span>
+</pre></div>

+<p>One drawback is that we're not able to ascertain when the application will really be killed.
+In normal mode, we're saving all hits not sent when going in the background, which is not possible here anymore.
+To be sure to not loose any hits in background mode, we will save much more often the offline hits.
+This only applies if the SDK is offline, meaning that you don't have internet or don't have enough battery.</p>
+<h2 id="deactivating-the-sdk">Deactivating the SDK</h2>
+<p>If you want to show a privacy message to your users allowing them to stop the tracking, you might want to use the following function to stop it if they refuse to be tracked.</p>
+<div class="codehilite"><pre><span></span><span class="n">TCInstance</span><span class="o">.</span><span class="na">disableSDK</span><span class="o">();</span>
+</pre></div>

+<p>What this function does is stopping all systems in the SDK that update automatically or listen to notifications like background or internet reachability.
+This will also ignore all calls to the SDK by your application so that nothing is treated anymore and you don't have to protect those calls manually.</p>
 <h1 id="troubleshooting">Troubleshooting</h1>
 <p>The TagCommander SDK also offers methods to help you with the Quality Assessment of the SDK implementation.</p>
 <h2 id="debugging">Debugging</h2>